Wayne, Pennsylvania: Public schools

-Pupils in the Radnor Township portion of Wayne attend schools in Radnor Township School District, while pupils in the Tredyffrin portion attend schools in Tredyffrin/Easttown School District.
+The Majority of Residents who reside in Wayne, PA live within Radnor Township and attend schools in Radnor Township School District.
+Radnor High School is located roughly a mile down the road from downtown Wayne.
+Radnor Middle School as well as the Radnor School District HQ is located in the heart of downtown Wayne and Wayne on Friday afternoons is lively with students shopping, getting ice cream or more.
+The majority of Radnor residents attend Wayne Elementary School though some do attend Radnor Elementary.
+Other area pupils who live in the Tredyffrin portion attend schools in Tredyffrin/Easttown School District.
 Those in the northeastern portion of the community in Upper Merion Township attend the Upper Merion Area School District.

 Students in Radnor Township attend Radnor High School.
 Students in Tredyffrin Township attend Conestoga High School.
 Students in Upper Merion Township attend Upper Merion Area High School.

 Catholic schools

 The St. Katharine of Siena School is a Catholic K-8 grade school located in downtown Wayne operated by the Archdiocese of Philadelphia.
 Catholic students who live in Radnor Township as well as other towns in the Delaware Valley may choose to attend Archbishop John Carroll High School, located in the nearby community of Radnor.

 Private schools

 Many private schools are also located nearby including the Quaker-affiliated Shipley School in Bryn Mawr, all-boys Haverford School in Haverford and all-girls Agnes Irwin School in Rosemont, all located east of Wayne.
-Another private school, Episcopal Academy, opened in 2008 to the south in Newtown Square.
+Another private school, Episcopal Academy, moved from their location close to Philadelphia to Newtown Square.
+Other local popular private schools include Malvern Prep, Devon Prep, Notre Dame, Villa Maria, Jack Barrack Hebrew Academy, St Aloysius, Sacred Heart, Friends Central.
+Benchmark, AIM Academy, Delaware Valley Friends School and Woodlyne specialize students with learning disabilities.

-The Valley Forge Military Academy and College is also located in Wayne.
+The Valley Forge Military College is also located in Wayne.